bengonzal/Python-Scripts/README.md

 6. Click the "Save Image" button
     - If you'd like to see a full-better view of your ascii generated image, click the save button to choose a folder and enter a name to save your generated image with.

+See included ascii_art_imgs for examples of created ascii_art images as well as some before images to see the transformation!

 ## TODO:
 * implement a radio button that lets you check if you want to scale the image down - good for high resolution images
 * implement a canvas-type panel for the before/after images that let you zoom in like media-viewer functionalities